 9. Best solo travel destinations – Thailand

 If you are looking for a safe, easy to navigate and beautiful country to solo travel in Asia, Thailand should be top of your list!
-Frequented by many young and solo travellers every year, the country is well trodden by backpackers.
-There are countless buses and trains going from place to place which are extremely safe and you will often find other travellers you can make friends with on the journey.
+Frequented by many young and solo travelers every year, the country is well trodden by backpackers.
+There are countless buses and trains going from place to place which are extremely safe and you will often find other travelers you can make friends with on the journey.

 Prices are cheap, with street food and meals costing as little as $1.
-Food in Thailand is world famous, and you really get the best flavours and authentic cuisine from the cheap roadside stalls.
+Food in Thailand is world famous, and you really get the best flavors and authentic cuisine from the cheap roadside stalls.
 Bangkok is full of attractions so be sure to spend a few days here visiting famous temples.
 For those who enjoy the beach, head to any of Thailand’s beautiful islands, where you can bag a beach cabin for as little as $5 a night.
 If you’re after a more authentic Thai experience, then head to the North of the country and base yourself in beautiful Chiang Mai.
 A small city full of friendly locals, you can rent a bicycle and explore the surrounding areas with ease.